kubeflow/kubeflow/user_guide.md

     `kubectl get nodes "-o=custom-columns=NAME:.metadata.name,GPU:.status.allocatable.nvidia\.com/gpu"`
     * If you have GPUs available, you can schedule your server on a GPU node by specifying the following json in `Extra Resource Limits` section: `{"nvidia.com/gpu": "1"}`
   1. Click Spawn
-1. Eventually you should now be greeted with a Jupyter interface.
+1. You should now be greeted with a Jupyter Notebook interface.
 Note that the GPU image is several gigabytes in size and may take a few minutes to download and start.

 The image supplied above can be used for training Tensorflow models with Jupyter.
 The images include all the requisite plugins, including [Tensorboard](https://www.tensorflow.org/get_started/summaries_and_tensorboard) that you can use for rich visualizations and insights into your models.